2 Chronicles 8 – Achievements of Solomon

 a.
 At the end of twenty years: It took Solomon seven years to build the temple and 13 years to build his palace.
 At the end of these twenty years his kingdom was secure, stable, and blessed.

 b.
 He also built….
 He built…. and all that Solomon desired to build in Jerusalem: This passage reflects Solomon’s great heart and ambition as a builder.
 He energetically settled new cities and built storage cities, fortifications, chariot cities, and cities of the cavalry.

 i.
 A problem comes in reconciling the mention of the cities that Hiram gave to Solomon, because 1 Kings 9:11-14 indicates that they were given by Solomon to Hiram.
 “While textual disturbance is possible, it seems more probable that they had been returned to Solomon, either because they were unacceptable (1 Kings 9:12-13) or because they had been collateral for a loan (1 Kings 9:14).”
 (Selman)

 ii.
-Sadly, this new emphasis on chariots and cavalry shows that Solomon did not take God’s word as seriously as he should.
+Sadly, this new emphasis on chariots and cavalry shows that Solomon did not take God’s word as seriously as he should have.
 In Deuteronomy 17:16, God spoke specifically to the future kings of Israel: But he shall not multiply horses for himself.
-It would be much better if Solomon had the heart reflected in Psalm 20:7: Some trust in chariots, and some in horses; but we will remember the name of the LORD our God.
+It would have been much better if Solomon had possessed the heart reflected in Psalm 20:7: Some trust in chariots, and some in horses; but we will remember the name of the LORD our God.